knowsuchagency/knowsuchagency.github.io.old/content/post/postmodern-error-handling.md

 2. A known error occurred during task execution.
 No data returned.
 3. A catastrophic runtime error occurred.
 No data returned

-So, before we look at the code, it's cool to note that as of Python 3.6 we now have typed NamedTuples that we can declare using a new syntax.
-We had typed namedtuples in Python 3.5 but I think the new syntax for declaring them is much nicer.
+So, before we look at the code, it's cool to note that as of Python 3.6 we now have typed NamedTuples that we can declare using a new syntax in 3.6.
+We had this typed namedtuples in Python 3.5 but I think the new syntax is much cleaner.

 ```python